akosbalogh01/asteroids/README.md

 ###### Legacy code

 Even though in the current version, the built-in text and number displaying functions are used, the initial release used the university provided LCD control functions, which controls individual segments.
-As such, he character and number displaying bitmaps were coded, but are now not used.
-These bitmaps, and functions are marked as deprecated in the code.
+As such, the character and number displaying bitmaps were coded, but are now not used.
+These bitmaps and the corresponding functions are marked as deprecated in the code.